 Section 1: Composition

 Officers of the association shall be a president, vice president, and executive director/secretary-treasurer.
 President and vice president shall be elected by delegates at the annual meeting for one-year terms, eligible to succeed themselves once.
 Eligibility to be elected president or vice president requires an individual to have served as a regional director.
-The Board of Directors shall appoint the executive director to serve as secretary-treasurer.
+The Board of Directors shall employ an executive director who will serve as secretary-treasurer.
 Duties of such officers shall be as herein provided.

 Section 2: President